kubeshop/botkube-docs/versioned_docs/version-1.13/plugins/flux.md

 One of the plugin capabilities is the `flux diff` command.
 To use it, you need to update the Flux plugin RBAC configuration.
 This is necessary because the command performs a server-side dry run that requires patch permissions, as specified in the [Kubernetes documentation](https://kubernetes.io/docs/reference/using-api/api-concepts/#dry-run-authorization).

-First, create RBAC resources on your cluster:
+Create RBAC resources on your cluster:

 ```shell
 cat > /tmp/flux-rbac.yaml << ENDOFFILE